toddmerrill/react-users/README.md

 # Welcome to my Users app!

 Some people write [To Do lists](http://todomvc.com/), I write master/detail apps with a list of users on the left, and an auto-saved input form on the right.
+[See Demo](http://toddmerrill.com/react-users)

 This one is a 'serverless' app implemented with React, Redux and ES6 on the front-end, with AWS API-Gateway and DynamoDB on the back-end.